-ON THIS PAGE: You will find information about how many people learn they have anal cancer each year and some general survival information.
+ON THIS PAGE: You will find information about how many people are diagnosed with anal cancer each year and some general survival information.
 Remember, survival rates depend on several factors.
 To see other pages, use the menu on the side of your screen.

-The five-year survival rate is the percentage of people who survive at least five years after the cancer is detected, excluding those who die from other diseases.
+The five-year survival rate is the percentage of people who survive at least five years after the cancer is found.
 The five-year survival rate is 71% for people diagnosed with the early stages of squamous cell anal cancer, which is the most common type of anal cancer.
 Later-stage squamous cell anal cancer (stage IV) has a five-year survival rate of 21%.
 Survival rate may be lower for people who have human immunodeficiency virus (HIV), the virus that causes acquired immune deficiency syndrome (AIDS).